mhinne/uncertainty-in-complex-systems/_build/html/_sources/lab_members.md

 ---
 ```

-Max Hinne is an assistant professor at the Donders Institute.
+Max Hinne is an associate professor at the Donders Institute.
 His research focuses on understanding and predicting the behaviour of complex dynamic systems.
 Doing this in a nuanced, interpretable, and efficient way requires a probabilistic perspective, which plays a central role in his work.
 Max combines both the development of state-of-the-art analyses and their applications in domains such as network neuroscience and healthcare.

 +++
 * http://www.maxhinne.com